HatAndBread/s2pd/README.md

 # s2pd

 Hi! 👋🌈
 s2pd is a stupidly simple HTML5 canvas and web audio library for making 2D games and art in JavaScript.
-As an example of what you can do with s2pd, here is a game I hastily threw together in about an hour: <a href = "https://s2pd-example.netlify.app/">CLICK HERE TO PLAY EXAMPLE GAME🌈</a>
+As an example of what you can do with s2pd, here is a game thrown together in about an hour: <a href = "https://s2pd-example.netlify.app/">CLICK HERE TO PLAY EXAMPLE GAME🌈</a>

 It is my hope that s2pd is easy and intuitive enough to be used by absolute beginners, students, and anyone else who is curious about delving into the world of digital art.